francescoveri/deliberation-within-ai/README.md

 install.packages("readxl")
 ```

-The HC3 covariance estimator, permutation tests, bootstrap routines, and effect-size calculations used in `reviewer_robustness_v4.R` are implemented directly in the script.
+The HC3 covariance estimator, permutation tests, bootstrap routines, and effect-size calculations used in `robustness_test_LLM_ai_within.R` are implemented directly in the script.

 ## OpenRouter API